-Visual project management is exactly what it sounds like: utilizing tools to help everyone involved visualize the status and needs of the project.
+Visual project management is a method by which you can organize and visualize processes over traditional projects and utilize tools to help everyone involved visualize the status and needs of the project.

-Not all visual project strategies are made equal, however, and they aren’t one-size-fits-all solutions to every one of your project management needs.
+Not all project management strategies for visual are made equal, however, and they aren’t one-size-fits-all solutions to every one of your project management needs.
 According to the Project Management Institute, “Visual project management offers up information delivered in such a way that anyone can consume it at a time, place, and manner that is convenient to them.”

 It’s important to use tools and a format that will actually be useful to your team, so let’s take a look at some of the options.